True-Good-Craft/buscore-site/TGC-COMPLIANCE.md

 - Registered in tgc-ops: YES

 ## 5. Current gaps
-- README missing.
+- README.md is missing.
-- Version/release authority not clearly declared as authority contract.
+- Version/release authority remains implicit in `SOT.md`.

 ## 6. Required remediation
-- Add concise README with repo purpose, canonical SoT pointer, deployment authority, dependency posture, and explicit version/release authority statement.
+- Add a concise root README with authority/version pointers, then refresh `TGC-COMPLIANCE.md` to match the current doc set.

 ## 7. Justified exceptions
 - Static site repo; dependency and continuity posture can remain lightweight if explicit.

 ## 8. Authority note
 - Local implementation truth remains in local repository authority docs.
-- tgc-ops is canonical for estate governance standards, compliance matrix, drift tracking, and remediation planning.
+- `tgc-ops` standard is canonical for estate governance.
-- By default, this is the only repo-local governance/compliance snapshot file that tgc-ops may update.
+- This file is the only repo-local governance snapshot `tgc-ops` may update by default.